We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 Something fundamental is changing in our culture.

-Do we still understand what freedom is—and what it requires?
+Do we still understand what freedom is, and what it requires of us?

 “What is my responsibility in a time like this?”